tuna-io/tuna-io/CONTRIBUTING.md

 1. Once the pull request has been reviewed, it will be merged by another member of the team.
 Do not merge your own commits.

 ## Detailed Workflow

+### Documentation

+For any new features made on the backend (server and database related), please be sure to document all your functions.

+Instructions regarding syntax are available at [apidocjs.com](apidocjs.com).
+After including inline documentation, simply run `apidoc` from anywhere inside the project repository to update the current documentation to reflect all changes.

 ### Fork the repo